Eribakova/CS5010/README.md

 However, after the Virginia's complete lockdown ended in early May, bike sharing continued its seasonal increase even as deaths and hospitalizations escalated, and surpassed the previous year during non-commuting hours and on weekends.
 People took longer trips and trips originating from recreational areas also picked up.
 Based on this pattern, we concluded that leisure oriented trips increased and substituted for work-related rentals.

-Public health care officials and urban planners could use our findings to disseminate information on precautions of using shared resources outdoors during COVID-19.
+Public health officials could use the data to tailor interventions beyond what the vendor is doing (such as sanitizing high-contact parts of the equipment after use).
+They could also use this information to place awareness information at the stations that are most frequently used and adjust it accordingly as people return to work and commuting biking begins to return. iThese could include posting safety information posters at the bikesharing stations that are most frequently used, requiring a review of social distancing guidelines as part of the terms of the rental, emphasizing teh value of mask wear for outdoor recreation, or limiting rentals where social distancing is not possible.
+Urban planners could use this information to assess which roads might be closed on weekends to promote fitness and recreation, to enable more social distancing than is possible on trails.
 By monitoring frequency of trips during certain days or hours of the day, they can adjust road closures, particularly on the weekends, to relieve bike congestion on crowded paths where social distancing is difficult if not impossible.
-They could also use this information to place awareness information at the stations that are most frequently used and adjust it accordingly as people return to work and commuting biking begins to return.

 ![image](https://user-images.githubusercontent.com/70774260/117548484-442b2200-b003-11eb-8f06-c2fb24eadbf0.png)